 What: An external tool that lets you manage your social media accounts from one place, allowing you to schedule posts at a later time.

-Why: Sit down once a week and schedule all your social media posts at one time; these posts will automatically go out when you want without you having to log-in.
+Why: You only have to sit down once a week and schedule all your social media posts at one time; these posts will automatically go out when you want, without you having to log-in.

-Time commitment: 1 hour initial investment and then 10 minutes a day or less if you pair this with the Comms Digest!
+Time commitment: 1 hour initial investment and then 10 minutes a day or less if you pair this with tip 1!